jackievaleri/fragments_design_ML/README.md

 * 10 - round5 (need to run to verify)
 * 12 - NG round1 (need to run to verify)
 * 16 - crem and vae downselect
+* 17 - fragments compared to rationales

 # TODO

-* 13 - hit rate summary figure with fragments inset
+* 13 - hit rate summary figure with fragments inset (and then change results path in #17 with all successful mols)
-* 17 - fragments compared to rationales

 # ON DECK